MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-best-practices.md

 ## Query tips and pitfalls

 ### Queries with process IDs
 Process IDs (PIDs) are recycled in Windows and reused for new processes.
 On their own, they can't serve as unique identifiers for specific processes.
-To get a unique identifier for a process on a specific machine, use the process ID together with the process creation time.
-When you join or summarize data around processes, include columns for the machine identifier (either `DeviceId` or `DeviceName`), the process ID (`ProcessId` or `InitiatingProcessId`), and the process creation time (`ProcessCreationTime` or `InitiatingProcessCreationTime`).
+To get a unique identifier for a process on a specific device, use the process ID together with the process creation time.
+When you join or summarize data around processes, include columns for the device identifier (either `DeviceId` or `DeviceName`), the process ID (`ProcessId` or `InitiatingProcessId`), and the process creation time (`ProcessCreationTime` or `InitiatingProcessCreationTime`).

 The following example query finds processes that access more than 10 IP addresses over port 445 (SMB), possibly scanning for file shares.